Marcell Ozuna Player Props: Braves vs. Twins

 Marcell Ozuna At The Plate

-- Among qualified hitters in MLB play, his batting average ranks 103rd, his on-base percentage ranks 75th, and he is 30th in the league in slugging.
+- Among qualified hitters in MLB action, he ranks 103rd in batting average, 79th in on-base percentage, and 24th in slugging.

-- Ozuna is batting .286 with two homers during his last games and is on a six-game hitting streak.
+- Ozuna enters this game on a seven-game hitting streak.
+Over the course of his last outings, he's hitting .286 with three homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.